reactioncommerce/reaction/README.md

 ### Set Up a Worker for Streaming Remote URLs to Storage

 A `RemoteUrlWorker` instance observes one or more MeteorFileCollections and triggers final storage streaming from a remote URL, after you've inserted a FileRecord that you created using `FileRecord.fromUrl`.
 You'll need to pass in a reference to a `fetch` implementation.

+All provided FileCollections must be `MeteorFileCollections` rather than `MongoFileCollections` because Meteor's observe API is used.
+A variation of this could be created to use polling or some other method for detecting waiting remote URL inserts.

 Example: